fifinonz/rflke_webapp/CONTRIBUTE.md

              git clone https://github.com/YOURUSERNAME/rflke_webapp.git

              git remote add upstream https://github.com/RFL-KE/rflke_webapp.git

+      ## To Sync your fork:
+              git fetch --all
+              git pull upstream master
+              git push origin master

 3. Start a new branch for the new feature your working on